Requirements and Grading

 FlexPace competency-based courses are intended to be a flexible option for high-performing students.
 FlexPace courses allow you to slow down when needed, and speed up where possible, based on your ability to master course content.
-There are no assignment due dates in FlexPace courses.
-However, the following course progress policies are enforced to preserve the effectiveness of the program while maintaining compliance with attendance and financial aid policies.
+There are no assignment due dates in FlexPace courses, but there are minimum progress requirements are outlined below.

 You must at least set a pace that allows you to complete your course(s) by the end of the standard semester.
-You are encouraged to set an accelerated pace but must at least meet the default pacing requirements below:
+You are encouraged to set an accelerated pace but must at least meet these default pacing requirements:

 - You must complete at least one graded assignment within the first 7 days of your FlexPace course to establish attendance.

 - You must regularly make progress in your course(s).
 Specifically:

 - 50% of course assignments must be submitted by the midpoint in the semester.

 - No more than 5 assignments may be submitted in the week prior to finals week.

 - In courses where multiple final exam attempts are allowed, the first attempt at the final must be submitted by Tuesday of finals week.

 - IMPORTANT: Consequences for not meeting milestones include (but are not limited to) refusal of work submitted after a missed milestone, point reductions, and/or a lower than expected final grade.